Internal Medicine Residency Program

 Inpatient teaching is an integral part of our two downtown Portland hospitals, Legacy Emanuel Medical Center and Legacy Good Samaritan Medical Center.
 They are conveniently located just minutes from each other and are fully connected with EPIC.
 Core inpatient rotations include inpatient wards and intensive care (ICU).
-Resident teams manage high acuity patients, complete procedures and gain evidence based medicine education.
-Our inpatient rotations are formative educational experiences that we feel prepares residents to become excellent internal medicine providers.
+Resident teams manage high acuity patients, complete procedures and gain evidence-based medicine education.
+Our inpatient rotations are formative educational experiences that prepare residents to become excellent internal medicine physicians.

 Our two outpatient teaching clinics, Good Samaritan Clinic and Emanuel Clinic, each serve a unique patient population.
-Both our clinics use a medical home model for patient care, which includes a clinic pharmacist, RN’s, MA’s, social workers and mental health providers.
+Both clinics use a medical home model for patient care, which includes a clinic pharmacist, RN’s, MA’s, social workers and mental health providers.
 Our clinics offer a strong team approach to provide continuity and optimal patient care.
-Residents get the opportunity to rotate in other Legacy Clinics to increase the breadth of outpatient exposure.
-This includes internal medicine, pain and addiction medicine, cardiology, geriatric and musculoskeletal clinics.
+Residents are provided the opportunity to rotate in other Legacy Clinics to increase the breadth of outpatient exposure.
+This includes internal medicine, cardiology, geriatric and musculoskeletal clinics.

 Elective rotations are offered on or off-site with a variety of physicians at Legacy Health, as well as in the greater medical community.
 Residents also have the opportunity to complete out of area electives at an institution of their choice.
 This includes global health experiences, future job opportunities or potential fellowship placement sites.
-Common Legacy elective choices include on site Infectious Disease, Endocrinology, Palliative Care and Evidence Based Medicine.
+Common Legacy elective choices include on-site Infectious Disease, Palliative Care, Pain Management, Neurology, Radiology, Point-of-Care Ultrasound, and Evidence Based Medicine.